 Chronic wasting disease in deer has been found in Benton, Washington and Sebastian counties.

-The Arkansas Game and Fish Commission confirms two deer in Benton County tested positive for the disease, which is fatal to deer and elk that become infected.
-One deer in Washington County and one in Sebastian County also tested positive, according to Game and Fish.
+The Arkansas Game and Fish Commission confirms two deer in Benton County tested positive for the disease, which is fatal to deer and elk.
+One deer in Washington County and one in Sebastian County also tested positive.

-The deer were killed by hunters during the 2017-2018 modern gun season.
-The two Benton County deer are a 2.5-year-old doe harvested near Decatur and a 5.5-year-old doe taken near Springtown.
-The Washington County deer is a 1.5-year-old buck shot near Prairie Grove.
-An adult buck taken in Sebastian County near Lavaca tested positive as well.
-Confirmation was by the Wisconsin Veterinary Laboratory in Madison, Wis.
+Hunters killed the deer during the 2017-2018 modern gun season.
+A 2 1/2-year-old doe was harvested near Decatur, and a 5 1/2-year-old doe was taken near Springtown.
+A 1 1/2-year-old buck was shot near Prairie Grove.
+An adult buck was taken near Lavaca.
+The Wisconsin Veterinary Laboratory in Madison, Wis., did the testing.

-Benton, Washington and Sebastian counties have not been placed in the zone yet, but that will likely happen, said Mark Hutchings, a Game and Fish wildlife biologist.
-Hutchings works out of the agency’s regional office near the Beaver Lake dam in Carroll County.
+Benton, Washington and Sebastian counties haven’t been placed in the zone yet, but that will likely happen, said Mark Hutchings, a Game and Fish wildlife biologist.
+Hutchings works out of the agency’s regional office near the Beaver Lake Dam in Carroll County.

 “The point we’re at now is making sure the test results are 100 percent accurate,” Hutchings said.
 A test occasionally shows a false positive, he added.
 “This really is a surprise to us because the deer in west Benton County are so far from the CWD hot zone.”

-The nearest previous confirmation case of the disease is in northern Madison County, miles from Decatur and Springtown in Benton County.
-If it was going to turn up in Benton County, Hutchings expected it would be in east Benton County.
+The nearest previous confirmed case of the disease is in northern Madison County.
+If it was going to turn up in Benton County, Hutchings expected it would be in eastern Benton County.

-The Washington and Sebastian County positive deer are also far from previous confirmations.
+The positive deer from Washington and Sebastian counties also are far from previous confirmations.

-Public meetings will likely be set up to answer questions from residents of the three counties.
-Dates have not been determined.
+Public meetings likely will be set up to answer questions from residents of the three counties.
+Dates haven’t been determined.

-Rick Sayre, a deer hunter from Cave Springs, said the confirmation is not good news, but he saw a bright spot.
+Rick Sayre, a deer hunter from Cave Springs, said the confirmation isn’t good news, but he saw a bright spot.

-Deer harvested in the 11-county management zone may not be transported out of the zone unless the meat is deboned.
-If the three counties become part of the zone, deer harvested in the current 11-county zone may be brought back to Benton, Washington or Sebastian counties without being deboned.
+Deer harvested in the 11-county management zone may not be taken out of the zone unless the meat is deboned.
+If the three counties become part of the zone, deer harvested in the current 11-county zone may be brought into Benton, Washington or Sebastian counties without being deboned.

-Sayre said he has permission to hunt some parcels of private land in Madison County, but stopped hunting there because the county is in the zone.
+Sayre said he has permission to hunt some parcels of private land in Madison County, but he hasn’t because the county is in the zone.